On the River FAQ

 What if I do not want to paddle or row a boat myself?

-We encourage everyone to try to paddle or row themselves, however, we do have trained interns on hand who can take people out for a row if that is your preference.
+We encourage everyone to try to paddle or row themselves, however, we do have trained rowing interns on hand who can take people out for a row from June – October.

 What if I fall out of my boat?